-As a consequence of the ordinary shares of the Company being admitted to the standard segment of the Official List of the London Stock Exchange, the requirements of the UK Corporate Governance Code, published by the Financial Reporting Council, do not apply to the Company.
+As a result of the ordinary shares of the Company being classified on the Official List of the London Stock Exchange, as Equity Shares (Transition), the requirements of the UK Corporate Governance Code, published by the Financial Reporting Council, do not apply to the Company.
 The Guernsey Finance Sector Code of Corporate Governance does not apply to the Company since the Company is not regulated by the Guernsey Financial Services Commission.
 However, the Board recognises the importance of good corporate governance and has implemented recognised corporate governance practices as far as is considered appropriate by the Board whilst considering the size and nature of the business.